How Fall Out Boy’s ‘From Under the Cork Tree’ inspired a generation

 “Fall Out Boy have consistently kicked down the door,” he explains.
 “With ‘From Under the Cork Tree’ they allowed other bands to open their eyes and their minds to the ability to create some really pop-centric melodies over something really rocky or energetic and intense.
 They found this really cool balance between those worlds.”

-“There’s this world that exists now that Fall Out Boy are mostly responsible for creating” – Set It Off’ Cody Carson
+“There’s this world that exists now that Fall Out Boy are mostly responsible for creating” – Set It Off’s Cody Carson

 Carson cites bands such as Baltimore pop-punk jokers All Time Low, musical chameleons Panic!
 At The Disco and charming Arizonian rockers The Maine as bands that Fall Out Boy paved the way for: “There’s this world that exists now that they’re mostly responsible for creating.
 Bands like us owe them a ‘thank you’ for giving us an opportunity to do the same thing.”